Is my credit card information secure?

 Will Delta Dental accept premium payments from anyone other than the subscriber?

 Delta Dental will accept an annual payment from the subscriber or another individual, such as a friend or family member.
 Monthly automatic debit or credit card withdrawals can only be processed from the bank account of the individual applying for coverage.
 Payments from a corporate account cannot be accepted.

 Can I make a change to my payment method?

 At renewal, you have the opportunity to change your method of payment or continue your current method of payment.
 You can change your method of payment by logging in to your account or by completing Section V, VI and VII of the Renewal/Change Application.

 What do I do if I want to change my bank account used for the automatic withdrawal of premiums?

-You can change your bank account information by logging in to your account or by completing Section VI and VII of the Enrollment/Change Application.
+You can change your bank account information by logging in to your account or by completing Section VI and VII of the Renewal/Change Application.